Melty apple chunks meet salted caramel, and a smooth vanilla custard in this plant-based and gluten-free flan recipe!

 - To serve, cover the loaf pan with a plate and flip it so the flan is upside down.
 The caramel syrup will coat the flan.

-- This apple caramel flan will keep for up to 4 days in the refrigerator.
+- This apple caramel flan will keep for up to 3 days in the refrigerator, after that it tends to lose its creaminess.